hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/enabling-sql-logging.md

 - `com.myapp.daos.primitives.employee`: the specific logger for a DAO.
 This is the DAO mapper namespace that can be found in the first lines of the mapper XML file corresponding to each DAO.
 - `.selectByPK`: the specific DAO method (optional).
-If this section is included this configuration applied to a single DAO method.
-If absent the whole DAO is affected.
+If this section is included this configuration applies to a single DAO method.
+If not included all the DAO methods are affected.
 - `=TRACE`: The debugging level.
-A `DEBUG` level shows the SQL statement and the applied parameters, while a `TRACE` level will also include all the selected data; use the `TRACE` level with caution since it can add a massive amount of logging to your log files.
+A `DEBUG` level shows the SQL statement, the applied parameters, and the number or rows returned, while a `TRACE` level will also include all the selected data; use the `TRACE` level with caution since it can add a massive amount of logging to your log files.